AmyMcCann12/web_apps_chitter_project_1/README.md

 # Activate the virtual environment
 ; pipenv shell

-# Install the virtual browser we will use for testing
+# Install the virtual browser to use for testing
 ; playwright install
-# If you have problems with the above, contact your coach

 # Create a test and development database
 ; createdb YOUR_PROJECT_NAME